NVIDIA/nim-deploy/cloud-service-providers/oracle/blueprints/AIQ Blueprint on OKE Guide.md

 ## Overview

-The NVIDIA AIQ Blueprint deploys an AI-powered research assistant that combines agentic workflows with Retrieval Augmented Generation (RAG) capabilities.
+The NVIDIA AIQ Blueprint deploys an AI-powered research assistant that combines agentic workflows with Retrieval Augmented Generation (RAG) capabilities, powered by [NVIDIA NIM](https://developer.nvidia.com/nim).
 AIQ enables users to conduct research, analyze documents, and generate insights using advanced language models.

 **Important**: The AIQ Blueprint requires the RAG Blueprint to be deployed first.
 AIQ builds on top of RAG's document ingestion, embedding, and retrieval capabilities.

 ### Key Features

-- Agentic workflows with AI-powered research assistant that can plan and execute complex tasks
+- Agentic workflows with an AI-powered research assistant that can plan and execute complex tasks
 - RAG integration leveraging the RAG Blueprint for document ingestion and retrieval
 - Multi-model support using separate LLMs for instruction-following and reasoning tasks
 - Interactive research assistant web interface for conducting research